ChiefWoods/landing-page/README.md

-# Landing-Page
+# odin-landing-page

-The Odin Project
+Project on landing page